 3.19.4.
 There are limits on the extent to which an FMIa securities settlement facility can, in practice, observe or influence direct participants' commercial relationships with their customers.
-However, an FMIa securities settlement facility will often have access to information on transactions undertaken on behalf of indirect participants and can set direct participation requirements that may include criteria relating to how direct participants manage relationships with their customers in-so-farinsofar as these criteria are relevant for the safe and efficient operation of the FMI.securities settlement facility.
+However, an FMIa securities settlement facility will often have access to information on transactions undertaken on behalf of indirect participants and can set direct participation requirements that may include criteria relating to how direct participants manage relationships with their customers in so farinsofar as these criteria are relevant for the safe and efficient operation of the FMI.securities settlement facility.
 At a minimum, an FMIa securities settlement facility should identify the types of risk that could arise from tiered participation and should monitor concentrations of such risk.
-If an FMIa securities settlement facility or its smooth operation is exposed to material risk from tiered participation arrangements, the FMIsecurities settlement facility should seek to manage and limit such risk.
+If an FMIa securities settlement facility or its smooth operation is exposed to material risk from tiered participation arrangements, the FMI securities settlement facility should seek to manage and limit such risk.

 - 16.1.
 An FMIA securities settlement facility should ensure that its rules, procedures, and agreements allow it to gather basic information about indirect participation in order to identify, monitor, and manage any material risks to the FMIsecurities settlement facility arising from such tiered participation arrangements. - 16.1.1.
 3.19.5.
 An FMIA securities settlement facility may be able to obtain information relating to tiered participation through its own systems or by collecting it from direct participants.
 An FMIA securities settlement facility should ensure that its procedures, rules, and agreements with direct participants allow it to gather basic information about indirect participants in order to identify, monitor, and manage any material risks to the FMIsecurities settlement facility arising from such tiered participation arrangements.
-This information should enable the FMIsecurities settlement facility, at a minimum, to identify-(a): the proportion of activity that direct participants conduct on behalf of indirect participants, (b); direct participants that act on behalf of a material number of indirect participants, (c): indirect participants with significant volumes or values of transactions in the system; and (d) indirect participants through which they access the FMIsecurities settlement facility.
-108 - 16.2.
-An FMIA securities settlement facility should identify material dependencies between direct and indirect participants that might affect the FMIsecurities settlement facility. - 3.19.6.
+This information should enable the FMIsecurities settlement facility, at a minimum, to identify (a): the proportion of activity that direct participants conduct on behalf of indirect participants, (b): direct participants that act on behalf of a material number of indirect participants, (c): indirect participants with significant volumes or values of transactions in the system, and (d) indirect participants whose transaction volumes or values are large relative to those of the direct participants through which they access the FMIsecurities settlement facility.
+109 - 16.2.
+An FMIA securities settlement facility should identify material dependencies between direct and indirect participants that might affect the FMIsecurities settlement facility. - 16.2.1.
+3.19.6.
 An FMIA securities settlement facility should identify material dependencies between direct and indirect participants that can affect the FMI.securities settlement facility.
 Indirect participants will often have some degree of dependencydependence on the direct participant through which they access the FMI.securities settlement facility.
 In the case of an FMIa securities settlement facility with few direct participants but many indirect participants, it is likely that a large proportion of the transactions processed by the FMIsecurities settlement facility would depend on the operational performance of those few direct participants.
 Disruption to the services provided by the direct participants whether for operational reasons or because of a participant's default could therefore present a risk to the smooth functioning of the system as a whole.
 The FMIsecurities settlement facility should identify and monitor material dependencies of indirect participants on direct participants so that the FMIsecurities settlement facility has readily available information on which significant indirect participants may be affected by problems at a particular direct participant. - 16.2.2.
 3.19.7.
-In some cases, issues at an indirect participant could affect the FMI-securities settlement facility.
-This is most likely to occur where a large indirect participant accesses an FMI's a securities settlement facility's facilities through a relatively small direct participant. (see SSF Standard 16.3).
-Failure of this significant indirect participant to perform as expected, such as by failing to meet its payment obligations, or stress at the indirect participant, such as that which causes others to delay payments to the indirect participant, may affect the direct participant's ability to meet its obligations to the FMI-FMIssecurities settlement facility.
-Securities settlement facilities should therefore identify and monitor the material dependencies of direct participants on indirect participants so that the FMIsecurities settlement facility has readily available information on how the FMIsecurities settlement facility may be affected by problems at an indirect participant, including which direct participants may be affected.
+In some cases, issues at an indirect participant could affect the FMI.securities settlement facility.
+This is most likely to occur where a large indirect participant accesses an FMI/sa securities settlement facility's facilities through a relatively small direct participant. (see SSF